The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 1. Flights to Cozumel: How to Get to Cozumel by Air

 You can easily reach Cozumel Island by air.
-It’s a major tourist destination and has its own international airport.
+It’s a major tourist destination that has its own international airport.
 The Cozumel International Airport (CZN) receives flights from major carriers every day.
 In 2021, the airport received over 500,000 travelers.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
 Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
 EKTA Insurance is the provider that I recommend.